Freight Shipping: A Beginner’s Guide

 When it comes to freight quotes, there are several factors that impact shipping costs:

-Shipping a few pallets as a less than truckload (LTL) shipment is a cheaper option than shipping them via a dedicated truck, or full truckload (FTL).
-And a shipment moving via rail is also less expensive than one moving road or air.
+Shipping a few pallets as a less-than-truckload (LTL) shipment is a cheaper option than shipping them via a dedicated truck, or full truckload (FTL).
+And a shipment moving via rail is also less expensive than one moving by road or air.

 A shipment moving within the same province or state would likely cost less than shipping cross-country or cross-border.

 A standard shipment with the dimensions of 48″ x 48″ x 48″, weighing 400 lbs would likely cost less to move than the same cargo weighing 2000 lbs.

 In an ideal scenario, you would be shipping business to business (B2B), dock to dock.
 That means that both the pickup and delivery locations are businesses in commercial areas and that they both have docks or forklifts on-site as ways to load and offload the freight.
 Anything outside of that falls under special services.

 For example, if your business is in a residential area, the carriers might consider your location as residential.
 Carriers charge extra for residential areas, limited access locations, tailgate/liftgate services, as well as for other special services.

 - Freight class (the USA only)